Complex Spine Surgery Frequently Asked Questions

 Can I go ahead and make an appointment if I haven’t had an MRI or CT scan?

-Patients referred by a physician do not necessarily need to have imaging prior to an appointment although this will help in the determination of whether or not you can be helped by the Spine Specialists at Medical Center at Augusta University.
+Patients referred by a physician do not necessarily need to have imaging prior to an appointment although this will help in the determination of whether or not you can be helped by the Spine Specialists at Augusta University.
 Patients who are self referred AND who do not have imaging or a diagnosis from a referring physician are probably not ready for a tertiary or more specialized spine evaluation.
 Please call our office to discuss your case further.

 I had surgery but only improved for a short time.
 Can I still be helped?